helenajovcic7/AzureHack/Labs/LAB_06_networking.md

     |Subnet| frontend |
     |PublicIP| none |

-    write donw the private IP of the virtual machine.
+    + write down the private IP of the virtual machine.
 It should be 10.1.0.4

 1. After deployment, return to Cloud Shell
 1. Ping 10.1.0.4 - it is unable to ping it